1Body/prayer-plugin/README.md

 5. node server.js in a terminal to activate API.

 **DATABASE**
-to access MYSQL, we will use the WP-API.
+to access MYSQL

+on php, create my databases.
+create an endpoint in php to grab certain things from the database which i can access from the front end.

 **UI**